KexiMleko/GlitchyHTTPServerSolutionJB/README.md

 - Increment range by specified data chunk.
 - It repeats the process until a data chunk (Content-length) from response is smaller than chunk given in request
 - Verify the SHA-256 hash of downloaded data trough user input of server generated hash.

+## How to Test

+- Start the provided Python server in a terminal.
+- In this repo’s root, build and run the client
+- When the download is done, paste server generated hash in the terminal to verify the download.